scriptPilot/app-framework/DEVELOPMENT.md

 - Asynchronous functions should be preferred
 - Function results should be checked
 - On error alerts, a solution should be provided
-- All file names lowercase and hyphen-type
+- Hyphen-type and lower case for folder and file names
-- All variable / object / function names camel-case
+- Camel-case for all names in coding

 ## Script files